danicah17/Danica_BSEPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project -->

+# Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5wEY8PIAxxw?si=gzU_WiEb7dDwkuhB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my starter project, I decided to make the RGB slider, which is a small board with sliders and an LED light.
+Based on which slider I turn up, the LED at the top of the board will turn that color.
+To make it, I had solder on the sliders, LED light, and the USB-C port.
+In total I had to solder 29 joints to make sure currents would flow properly.
+How it works is that the sliders are all resistors, and when they are turned down the resistance is high enough as to not allow any current to pass through.
+But, once they are turned up the resistance of the sliders decrease, hence allowing the current to pass through and light up the LED.
+One of the challenges I had was that I accidentally soldered one of the holes wrong, so I had to use a pump to desolder the metal.
+I almost burned myself in the process.
+The other challenge I had was that I didn't know I had to use a specific USB-C cable with a specific voltage.
+The ones I used had multiple voltages and it got confused on which one to use for the RGB board so it didn't pass any electricity through it.
+I also had tried using my computer as the power generator, but it also didn't know how much voltage to pass through the board.
+Eventually I used a cable that only passed one voltage through and it worked fine.
+For my next project, I will begin working on my wrist rehabilitation device.

 # Schematics
 <!--- Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->